emscripten-core/emscripten/site/source/docs/optimizing/Optimizing-Code.rst

 .. note::

-	-  The meanings of the *emcc* optimization flags (``-O1, -O2`` etc.) are different to the similarly-named options in *gcc*, *clang*, and other compilers, because optimizing asm.js and WebAssembly is very different to optimizing native code.
+	-  The meanings of the *emcc* optimization flags (``-O1, -O2`` etc.) are similar to *gcc*, *clang*, and other compilers, but also different because optimizing asm.js and WebAssembly includes some additional types of optimizations.
 The mapping of the *emcc* levels to the LLVM bitcode optimization levels is documented in the reference.

 Advanced compiler settings